-Oscars 2024 nominations – rolling list
+Oscars 2024 nominations – see the full list

-The nominations for the 96th Academy Awards are set to be announced – scroll down to see the nominees as they are confirmed, from 13:30.
+The nominations for the 96th Academy Awards have announced – scroll down to see the full list.

 - READ MORE: ‘Oppenheimer’ review: Christopher Nolan’s mind-blowing biopic hits like a bomb to the brain